“Spray Gun Performance”

 Most Common Poor Practice Used –

 The common use is of a squirt bottle or ketchup bottle to trickle solvent through the spray gun.
 This is not a sufficient cleaning practice for spray guns.
-Several issues occur when using a squirt bottle to clean spray guns…
+As a result several issues occur when using a squirt bottle to clean paint spray guns…

-- The low pressure of the bottle does not provide enough pressure to clear out chunks of paint internally on spray guns.
+- As a result the low pressure of the bottle does not provide enough pressure to clear out chunks of paint internally on spray guns.
 Therefore residue and debris are left behind.

-- Air pressure is usually not connected to the back of the spray gun, allowing paint to work its way into the air passageways.
+- Air pressure is usually not connected to the back of the spray gun, thus paint is allowed to work its way into the air passageways.

-- In some cases tube or flat brushes are used or not used to address the air cap and fluid tip to ensure all residues are removed.
+- In some cases tube or flat brushes are used or not used to address the air cap and fluid tip which ensure all residues are removed.

 2nd Most Common Poor Practice Used –

 Ineffective spray gun cleaners that do not provide cleaning consistency by using improper tools and/or cleaning materials to achieve success.
-These poor systems, due to their inability to clean a spray gun, force good painters to use the above practice as the lesser of two evils!
+These poor systems, because of their inability to clean a paint spray gun, good painters forced to use the above practice as the lesser of two evils!
 A poor painter will just continue to use the ineffective spray gun cleaner!

 Does the above make any sense?